Climate protection

 VfL Wolfsburg has measured its greenhouse gas emissions every two years for the last ten years, and has set itself ambitious targets for reducing these emissions, as well as continually further developing these measures.
 VfL Wolfsburg-Fußball GmbH has the CO2 footprint of its activities analysed every two years to measure the progress it is making, and to control the measures it implements.

 One of the important pillars in the climate strategy is avoiding greenhouse gas emissions in the first place.
 For VfL Wolfsburg, this means, on the one hand, procuring renewable energy: the power is already being provided 100 per cent by renewable sources since 2011.
 The regional “Moving Together” partner LSW Energie also offers to supply its fans with VfL green power.
-On the other hand, generating the power ourselves also plays a role: to this end, a photovoltaic and a solar thermal system were installed on the roof of the new VfL-Football.Academy buildings which were built in 2018, which were constructed according to the sustainable building concept to supply the building with power and warm water.
+On the other hand, generating the power ourselves also plays a role: to this end, a photovoltaic and a solar thermal system were installed on the roof of the new VfL-Football.Academy buildings, which were constructed according to the sustainable building concept to supply the building with power and warm water.
+To optimize the control of district heating, as well as electricity and water consumption, VfL has installed new smart meters throughout the entire premises.